jackmaden/philosophybreak/src/pages/articles/on-living-meaningfully-in-a-vast-universe-robert-nozick/index.md

 <span class="big-letter">P</span>erhaps as well as defusing our everyday worries, adding this kind of perspective to our lives also risks making us feel insignificant.

-After all, with or without us, the oceans will go on lapping; the planets will continue orbiting; stars will form and burn out.
+After all, with or without us, the oceans will go on lapping, the planets will continue orbiting, stars will form and burn out.

-How might we identify with or take comfort from the vast, mysterious processes that govern existence, if the parts we play in that existence are merely superfluous?
+How might we identify with or take comfort from the vast, secret processes that govern existence, if the parts we play are merely superfluous?

 But Nozick wants to push back on this concern.
 “If you take away from the vastness of existence everything that is unnecessary or replaceable,” he writes, “the truncated existence that remains is not nearly as wonderful.”
 He continues: